vitkhudenko/session_tracker/README.md

 ### Session tracking state VS. session state

 In SessionTracker framework, sessions are represented by session tracking records - instances of `SessionRecord`.
-It is an immutable data structure, that has just 2 fields - session ID and session tracking state.
+It is an immutable data structure of 2 fields - session ID and session tracking state.

 Note, there are two (partially intersecting) types of session state: